DOH-JDJ0303/bigbacter-nf/README.md

 3) identifying and excluding low quality samples
 4) archiving samples and automatically including them when samples of the same subtype are identified
 5) re-using archived alignment files, thus greatly increasing the speed of SNP analysis
-6) automatically generating figures needed for phylogenetic analysis (i.e., trees and SNP matricies)
+6) automatically generating figures needed for phylogenetic analysis (i.e., trees and SNP matrices)

 Please see the [wiki](https://github.com/DOH-JDJ0303/bigbacter-nf/wiki) for more information.